-- Build up your training gradually; increase the time you spend running and your distance by only 10% a week.
+Training too hard and increasing your training too rapidly can lead to shin splints.
+Increase the time you spend running and your distance by only 10% a week.

-- Instead of just doing the typical static calf stretches, incorporate dynamic warm-up exercises.
+Tight calf muscles are the biggest problem when it comes to runners getting shin splints.
+Instead of doing typical static calf stretches, incorporate dynamic warm-up exercises.
 These exercises will do two things: warm the body’s muscles and soft tissues for optimum performance and reduce the risk of injury from overloading inadequately prepared muscles.